garybgenett/gary-os/README.md

 and interrogation.

 It is a stated goal that forensics mode continue being the default.

+## Minimal X.Org GUI
+[Minimal X.Org GUI]: #minimal-xorg-gui

+  * Definition:
+    * Start up and use the X.Org GUI environment
+  * Last tested with:
+    * GaryOS v2.0

+GaryOS boots to CLI (Command-Line Interface) by default.
+To enter the graphical interface, run `startx dwm`.

+By default, the DWM window manager is used.
+URxvt is the default terminal emulator, and Surf is the default browser.
+Both are wrapped using the Tabbed utility.

+Keyboard shortcuts:

+  * Use `ALT-SHIFT-ENTER` to launch terminal emulator.
+  * Use `ALT-CTRL-ENTER` to launch web browser.

+More information:

+  * Read `man dwm` for help on the window manager.
+  * Read `man tabbed` for help on the tabbing utility.
+  * Read `man urxvt` for help on the terminal emulator.
+  * Read `man surf` for help on the web browser.

+Thanks to the [Suckless](http://suckless.org) team for creating such lightweight and useful software.

 ## Live Update
 [Live Update]: #live-update